Maoman1/maoPrefabScanner/README.md

 5. Extract `maoPrefabScanner.zip` into `BepInEx\plugins`
 6. Launch the game and load into a world
 7. Stand near the thing you want to scan, press F7 and  wait a few seconds
+      * WARNING: very busy scenes may freeze the game!
 8. Alt-Tab to the BepInEx console
 9. Ctrl+A, Ctrl+C, Ctrl+V, Ctrl+F
 10. ???????